jpcre2/jpcre2/README.md

   .setNamedSubstringVector(&vec_nas)    //pointer to named substring vector .setNameToNumberMapVector(&vec_ntn);  //pointer to name-to-number map vector
 ```
 In the first step, we just set the vectors that we want our results in.
-This is pretty convenient when we are going to reuse the same vectors for multiple matches against the same regex.

 ```cpp
 size_t count = re.getMatchObject()